How do I start the application process?

 Are there requirements to be online at a certain time of day?

 There is a live component to the weekly courses.
-It is held in the evening and lasts approximately 60 minutes.
-Attendance is highly encouraged and generally expected.
+It is held in the evening and lasts approximately 60 to 90 minutes.
+Attendance is expected as live discussion and engagement are critical to the learning experience.
 However, the live component is recorded, so that in the rare instance attendance is not feasible, students can review the covered material at their convenience.

 Does Villanova allow transfer credit?